-Staff members may seize devices being used in violation of policy, and students can be subject to disciplinary action.
+Staff members may confiscate devices being used in violation of policy, and students can be subject to disciplinary action.
 Parents may claim any confiscated items.
 Repeated violations can result in further disciplinary consequences.

-The elevators are for faculty and/or handicapped students.
-All students must have a school issued elevator pass to use an elevator.
+A student must have a school-issued elevator pass to use an elevator.
 Elevator passes can be obtained from the receptionist in the Main Office; students must provide appropriate medical documentation to receive a pass.
 NO student may use an elevator without a current elevator pass.
 Students using an elevator without the proper pass may be disciplined.